nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete-task 2`: deletes the task for the 2nd application on the Application List Panel.
-* `find Google` followed by `delete-task 1`: deletes the task of the 1st application shown in the results of the `find` command.
+* `find Google` followed by `delete-task 1`: deletes the task of the 1st application on the Application List Panel after the execution of the `find` command.

 #### *Return to the [Table of Contents](#table-of-contents).*